mb0/xelf-go/doc/modules.md

 Implementation
 --------------

-Modules are just qualified literal values, but as concept a language extension mechanism.
+Modules are just qualified object literal values, but as concept a language extension mechanism.
 Modules are unique per program and cannot have themselves as (indirect) dependency.

 Loaders locate, load and cache raw module sources by url.
 Sources are program independent and